Surgical Procedures: Oophorectomy

-An oophorectomy is the removal of the ovaries.
-The ovaries are the two almond shaped organs that contain and release eggs for ovulation.
-They are also make hormones.
+An oophorectomy is a surgery that takes out the ovaries.
+The ovaries are the two almond-shaped organs that hold and release eggs for ovulation.
+They also make hormones.
 This surgery can be done alone or with a hysterectomy.

-- Unilateral salpingo-oophorectomy: Removal of one ovary and fallopian tube.
+- Unilateral salpingo-oophorectomy: Taking out one ovary and fallopian tube.

-- Bilateral salpingo-oophorectomy: Removal of both ovaries and their fallopian tubes.
+- Bilateral salpingo-oophorectomy: Taking out both ovaries and their fallopian tubes.